sphinx-contrib/confluencebuilder/doc/configuration.rst

        confluence_publish_postfix = '-postfix'

+    Postfixes can use variable placeholders.
+These placeholders are filled using the format method so all formatting types can be used.

+    The currently supported placeholders

+    * {hash} - Create a reproduceable hash given the title and directory location of the file.
-    Dynamic postfixes are an option as well to allow for pages with the same title to be pushed to the same space without needing to add a manual index to the title with the use of '&unique_hash' as the postfix value.
-This hash value is calculated using the relative path to the file and specified confluence_publish_root/confluence_parent_page.
+               Using this placeholder is an option for allowing pages with the same title to be pushed to the same space without needing to manually add an index to the title

     Note, pages with the same title must have different parent pages.